TheSharkhead2/.dotfiles/INSTALLATION.md

 You could use any text editor other than `vim`, like `nano` would work or `helix` or `nvim`.

 In order to rebuild nixos, you need internet (because we are installing packages here), which you can connect to by running `nmtui` and then connecting to a wifi network through the UI.
 This is pretty self-explanatory.
+Note that if you have ethernet, you just need to activate the wired connection.

 I can then run the following:
 ```bash